Juan Francisco Pacheco y Téllez-Girón, 4th Consort Duke of Uceda: On the title Duke of Uceda

-In other words, the 3rd and the 4th Ducal titles associated to the Dukedom of Uceda were held in property by two women, Feliche de Sandoval and Isabel Maria de Sandoval, while their fathers/husbands however, were respectively named "Alvarez de Toledo", (8th Count of Oropesa), "Pacheco Téllez-Girón", (3rd Count of La Puebla de Montalban) and "Tellez-Giron y Sandoval", (5th Duke of Osuna).
+In short, the 3rd and 4th Dukes of Uceda were women—Feliche de Sandoval and Isabel María de Sandoval—who inherited and held the title in their own right.
+Their fathers and husbands, however, bore different noble titles from their respective families: Álvarez de Toledo (8th Count of Oropesa) Pacheco Téllez-Girón (3rd Count of La Puebla de Montalbán) Téllez-Girón y Sandoval (5th Duke of Osuna).

 It is through this elaborate but by no means at the time uncommon, "family names engineering" that it was possible to pass on the family name "Sandoval" from Francisco Gómez de Sandoval, 1st Duke of Lerma, (PM of Spain under earlier king Philip III of Spain to their son: